 My research is primarily concerned with assessing the relationship between policy and performance and political attitudes and vote choice.

-My new co-authored book with the British Election Study team (Electoral Shocks: Understanding the Volatile Voter in a Turbulent World, OUP), explains how the British party system is destabilizing due to the combination of electoral shocks and over time increases in underlying electoral volatility.
+I am a co-author (with the British Election Study team), of 'Electoral Shocks: Understanding the Volatile Voter in a Turbulent World', OUP.
+This book explains how the British party system is destabilizing due to the combination of electoral shocks and over time increases in underlying electoral volatility.

 I have provided on-screen commentary and analysis on the following subjects to national and international broadcasters:

-On the MPhil degree, I teach 'The Politics and Government of a Major State: The United Kingdom'.
-On the undergraduate PPE degree I contribute to teaching of the third-year option 'Modern British Government and Politics'.
+On the MPhil degree I teach 'The Politics and Government of a Major State: The United Kingdom'.
+On the undergraduate PPE degree I contribute to teaching of the option 'Modern British Government and Politics'.